Rosie Marie Sczech Schuchardt

 Rosie Marie Sczech Schuchardt, age 88 of Austin, formerly of Seguin, passed away on Monday, August 8, 2022.
 Rosie was born on November 28, 1933 in Guadalupe County, Texas to Martha (Haug) and Harry Sczech.

-She is preceded in death by her parents, her loving husband of 54 years, Max Schuchardt, her daughter, Patty Mclaughlin and her brothers, Alex, Robert, Adolph and wife Annie Mae, Albert and wife Dorothy, and Willie and wife Lola Sczech.
+She is preceded in death by her parents, her loving husband of 54 years, Max Schuchardt, her daughter, Patty Mclaughlin and her brothers, Alex, Robert, Adolph and wife Annie Mae, Albert and wife Dorothy, and Willie and wife Lola Sczech and her half siblings, Harry Sczech, Jr., Helen Boeck and Julia Erler.

 Survivors include her son Darryl “Blue” Schuchardt; grandchildren, Steven Schuchardt and wife Amanda; great-grandchildren, Paisley and Cheyenne Schuchardt; and sister-in-law, Irene Sczech; as well as numerous nieces, nephews, cousins, other loving family members and a host of friends.